Sailing League Problems: Acknowledgements

 \section{Acknowledgements}

 We thank Gundram Leifert (ASV Warnem\"unde) for making us familiar with sailing league problems.
-We like to thank Michael Trick for very helpful remarks.
+We like to thank Michael Trick for very helpful remarks concerning connections to operations research, and we like to thank two anonymous referees for valuable links to the design theory literature.
 Furthermore, we like to thank Frieder Ladisch, Valentin Dannenberg and Kerrin Bielser for helpful feedback on an earlier version, and we like to thank a former class-mate of the first author for a very useful hint.